top of page

 Giorgione's assistant Titian became one of the most prolific painters of the late Renaissance, and the Louvre has 13 Titians in the collection.
 On the adjacent wall, Girl with Mirror glows with an inner light as she thoughtfully brushes her hair.
 Titian achieved an extraordinary chiaroscuro and sfumato effects by using upwards of 100 layers of oil glaze to suggest the forms and flesh of his luscious nudes.

-Titian's coloring and idealized beauties were copied by later artists—check out Manet’s version of the Madonna with Rabbit to see which is the 17th and which is the 19th century version (hint: Manet is the one who makes deliberate mistakes, but you have to go to the Musee d’Orsay to really see that).
+Titian's coloring and idealized beauties were copied by later artists—check out modernist Eduoard Manet’s version of the Madonna with Rabbit to see which is the 17th and which is the 19th century version (hint: Manet is the one who makes deliberate mistakes, but you have to go to the Musee d’Orsay to really see that).

 Titian & Manet, Madonna with Rabbit

-*You can exit out of the gallery into the gift shop.
+->You can exit out of the gallery into the gift shop.
 From there you have several choices:

 The café: turn to the left and pass through the Romantic gallery.
 The best view at the museum is the Café Mollien, with tables beneath the gilt colonnades that overlook the Tuileries, and a patio overlooking the pyramids in the Court Carree.
 The chocolate pyramid cake is equally worthwhile!

-If you have the time, continue with your tour of European painting: return through the Mona Lisa gallery (711) and exit past Veronese to complete your tour of the Grand Galerie (712).
+->Or continue with your tour of European painting: return through the Mona Lisa gallery (711) and exit past Veronese to complete your tour of the Grand Galerie (712).

 Other Italian masterpieces in the Grande Galerie?
 Raphael’s La Belle Jardinere.
 Raphael, famous and with followers himself, was an ardent admirer of Da Vinci and Michelangelo.
 You can see that admiration in the way he uses the same pyramidal composition as DaVinci, this time with Virgin, Child, and John.
 Christ stands with a childish pose, reaching across his mother’s lap while she gazes adoringly at him.
 John completes the triangle, leaning into Mary while looking at Christ.
 All the same components are present, but Raphael’s paintings are always suffused with sunshine—fitting, considering that Vasari said he had a sunny personality himself.